1st Daytime Emmy Awards

 The 1st Daytime Emmy Awards were held on Tuesday, May 28, 1974, to commemorate excellence in daytime programming from the previous year (1973).
 It was hosted by Barbara Walters and Peter Marshall at the Rockefeller Plaza in New York City and televised on NBC.
 They were introduced to the stage by game and variety show host Garry Moore.
 Broadcast from 12-1:30 p.m.
-EST, the telecast preempted Jackpot, Celebrity Sweepstakes and local programming.
+EDT, the telecast preempted Jackpot, Celebrity Sweepstakes and local programming.
 For the first and only time, the Daytime Emmy Awards aired on the same day as the Primetime Emmy Awards, broadcast that evening on NBC.

 Winners in each category are in bold.